eingorz/dotfiles/README.md

 * **IMPORTANT** Change the tag bindings in DWM's config.h, I'm czech and thus I use the czech qwertz which has a modified number row

 ## P. S.
 The slstatus config is missing because I haven't uploaded it here when I set it up and I have since switched window managers.
 Sorry.
+Should be easy to recreate if you plan to use this config though!